cabgfx/pomodoro/README.md

 ## Features

-- Calculate the number of Pomodoro sessions for any given time period.
+- Calculate the number of Pomodoro sessions for any given time range.
 - Flexible configuration for Pomodoro duration, short breaks, and long breaks.
+- Option to start from the current time and count forward by a specified number of hours.
 - Easy-to-use command-line interface using the Thor gem.

 ## Installation